 Inefficient central air conditioning systems make it difficult to achieve optimal indoor comfort and cause energy bills to soar.
 Like most homeowners, you’d probably like to stay cool and comfortable throughout the summer without breaking the bank.
-Even if your AC system was functioning efficiently a few years ago, that may no longer be the case.
+Even if your AC service Mesa was functioning efficiently a few years ago, that may no longer be the case.
 Fortunately, you don’t have to put up with it.

 Signs of Inefficient Air Conditioner Operation

 How can you tell for sure whether or not your air conditioning system is functioning efficiently?
 There are a few telltale signs that should clue you in to a problem:

 - High Energy Bills – Does it seem like your energy bills are constantly on the rise?
 Do you seem to get more expensive electric bills with every passing summer?
 While electricity rates tend to go up rather than down, the increases shouldn’t be terribly dramatic.
 If your energy bills seem to be out of control, the odds are high that your air conditioning system is at least partially to blame.

 - Uneven Cooling – Do you tend to prefer hanging out in one particular room or part of the home because it seems to stay a lot cooler?
 Are there rooms in your home that don’t seem to get cool at all?
 Uneven cooling is a clear sign of inefficient AC operation.
 It’s true that direct sunlight and second-story areas tend to be warmer than other parts of the home, an efficient air conditioning repair Phoenix should still be able to make them comfortable.